TobiasAagaard/SimpleInventory/SimpleInventoryManager.GUI/README.md

 # SimpleInventoryManager.GUI

-## Overview

-**SimpleInventoryManager.GUI** is the graphical user interface (GUI) for managing inventory in the SimpleInventory system.
-This project is built using WPF (Windows Presentation Foundation) and is designed to provide a user-friendly desktop application for managing items in the inventory.
+This is the GUI project for managing inventory in the SimpleInventory system.
+It is built using WPF (Windows Presentation Foundation) as part of the SimpleInventory solution.

+## Setup

+1. Clone the repository.
+2. Open the solution in Visual Studio.
+3. Set `SimpleInventoryManager.GUI` as the startup project.
+4. Build and run the project to start the GUI.

+## License

+This project is licensed under the MIT License.